anhsrepo/anhsrepo/README.md

 </div>

-I launched couple things in the parts.
+I launched a couple of things in the past.
 I love working with new tools.
 My personal philosophy (3,3) that I spent a lot of time rationalizing it